andrewdavidmackenzie/flow/samples/range/DESCRIPTION.md

     * `stdout` to print a String to standard output
     * `switch` function to stop or pass a data flow based on another one
     * `compare` function to produce outputs based on comparing two input values

-Description
-===
-A flow that generates a series of output numbers in a range between two input numbers